Skip to main content

 The conditions in which the text was made and is being read.
 Context covers the historical moment, the cultural setting, the institutional location (which publication, which platform, which series), and the immediate occasion.
 Context shapes what the text can take for granted and what it must defend.

-What is the writer shapes craft choices?
+What are the writer shapes craft choices?

 Show answer